 All Fighting Words programmes are run by teams of volunteer writing mentors – people just like YOU.
 We’re always looking for new volunteers to help out at our weekday workshops with primary and secondary school classes, and our after-school Write Clubs.
 No previous experience is necessary!

-For more information about volunteering with Fighting Words NI, write to Romy at firstname.lastname@example.org
+For more information about volunteering with Fighting Words NI, write to firstname.lastname@example.org

 Volunteer mentors should be over 18 years.

 What kind of people volunteer at Fighting Words?

 Everyone!
 All tutoring at Fighting Words is free and delivered by teams of volunteer writing mentors.
 We have over 200 volunteers - people from all walks of life - including third level students (from all disciplines!), retired people, writers (both professional and aspiring), teachers, journalists, visual artists, musicians and filmmakers - just to name a few.

 What kind of skills do I need to volunteer at Fighting Words?

 Anyone who enjoys working in a creative environment with the individuals and groups that come to our centres - and is a good listener - is welcome to volunteer.
 You don't need to be a writer or a teacher to be a Fighting Words volunteer mentor.

 What kind of commitment to I have to give?